Nugent-Hopkins, Draisaitl lead Oilers to win - Edmonton | Globalnews.ca

 Brown got the Kings’ second power play of the game with three minutes left in the second before Grundstrom struck on a four-on-four with 44 seconds left.

-Draisaitl got his hat trick goal with 1:31 to go in the third period, giving him 99 points on the season.
+Draisaitl got his first-ever regular season hat trick goal with 1:31 to go in the third period, giving him 99 points on the season and 46 goals, although he is hesitant to state that he is desperate to hit 50 for the campaign.

+“I try not to think about it,” he said.
+“I don’t want to put that pressure on myself, to be honest.
+I am happy with the year I have been having and I don’t want to take that mark as a reason to downplay my season.”

 © 2019 The Canadian Press